Admission and Registration

 External Transfer Admission

-Students who wish to transfer to the University from another college or university must apply to the Office of Admissions as described in General Information.
-External transfer applicants seeking admission to the Jackson School of Geosciences must demonstrate calculus readiness by the official admissions application deadline.
-Details regarding transfer calculus readiness are available through the University admissions office or online.
+Students who wish to transfer to the University from another college or university must apply to the Office of Admissions as described in the General Information Catalog.
+External transfer applicants seeking admission to the Jackson School of Geosciences must meet all published University admission requirements for the major and submit a complete application by the official admissions application deadline.
 External transfer applicants to the Jackson School must use the ApplyTexas online application and select geological sciences, entry-level as a first-choice major.